Sociology BA (Hons)

 What makes Sociology at Worcester special?

-Sociology at the University of Worcester has a long history and continues to develop a distinctive curriculum that emphasises the international and political dimensions of contemporary society, while offering a specialist focus on themes of sexuality, intimacy, emotions and the body.
+The course content emphasises the international and political dimensions of contemporary society.
+Our modules also offer a specialist focus on themes of sexuality, intimacy, emotions and the body.

 - Our curriculum emphasises a range of distinctive fields, including gender, sexualities and the sociology of personal life, race and ethnicity, education, and crime.